tasola/chat-app/README.md

 ### Other improvements
 At a later stage this solution would of course be deployed.
 I had this in mind when defining ports, hosts etc, but I didn't have time to actually deploy it.
 For this kind of simple, small scale application, I would use Heroku to get it up and spinning in a heartbeat.
 Furthermore, you should add tests and a CI/CD pipeline, which was not prioritized.
 For these matters I would use Jest and Circle CI, which has some really smooth integrations with Github and Heroku.
+When extending the app a bit more, it would be valuable to add some kind of type checks.
+This could be done by using PropTypes, but personally I prefer to secure the app a bit more by using TypeScript.